erroronline1/caro/readme.md

 If you ever fiddle around with the sourcecode:
 * [CSV Processor](#csv-processor) only returns a named array, so you'll have to implement postprocessing of the data by yourself.
 * Changing the database structure during runtime may be a pita using sqlsrv for default preventing changes to the db structure (https://learn.microsoft.com/en-us/troubleshoot/sql/ssms/error-when-you-save-table).
 Adding columns to the end appears to be easier instad of insertions between.
+Dynamically added columns must be nullable, keep in mind if NULL should have a meaning.

 [Content](#Content)